 There is no hierarchy on the Lead Boat, regardless of position and the best lead crews work together as a team respecting each other's skills and opinions.

-On the first day of the flotilla, you and the crew will be expected to meet the clients and show them around their yacht.
+Briefings - On the first day of the flotilla, you and the crew will be expected to meet the clients and briefing them how to work their chosen yacht type.
 The following morning you will give a detailed spoken briefing, outlining the flotilla format and covering all aspects of safety at sea.
 You will then demonstrate the use of the sails, winches, windlass and anchoring techniques onboard the boat.
 Each morning you will give a briefing on the days destination, weather, local conditions, any hazards and nearby bays.

-As Skipper you will be responsible for the mooring up of the flotilla every afternoon with the assistance of the Engo and Hostie.
+General Responsibilities - As Skipper you will be responsible for the mooring up of the flotilla every afternoon with the assistance of the Engo and Hostie.
 During storms or high winds you will be expected to keep watch over the boats moorings which may require relaying anchors.
 This can mean staying up all night if you deem it necessary.
 You are also expected to sort out any problems the clients may be having with their sails or rigging, be it in port or whilst sailing.
 Generally, anything above decks is the Skipper's responsibility.

 Lay up, at the end of the season, normally lasts for two weeks.
 During this period all the yachts are prepared for the winter.